Vegas is synonymous with grandeur, meaning, there’s a frick-ton of “Instagrammable” photo ops to fill your vacation album.

 Resorts like Wynn, Resorts World, Caesars Palace, Circa, Cosmopolitan, Mandalay Bay, and others all offer a pool scene sure to make your Instagram followers jealous.

-Views from an Elevated Bar: Vegas is home to a number of bars with a view that make for a great photo vantage point.
+Views from an Elevated Bar: Vegas is home to several bars with a view that make for a great photo vantage point.
 Check out spots like the Foundation Room at Mandalay Bay, Skyfall Lounge at Delano, SkyBar at Waldorf Astoria, Alle on 66 at Resorts World, or Legacy Club at Circa.

 The Strip from above: Las Vegas Strip Helicopter tours with Maverick start at around $115 per person and offer some of the best photo vantage points around.